GenesysCloudBlueprints/agent-monitoring-app-blueprint/blueprint/index-draft.md

 ---
-title: Develop a Vue App for basic agent monitoring using the Genesys Cloud Platform API Client SDK - JavaScript
+title: Develop a Vue app for basic agent monitoring that uses the Genesys Cloud Platform API Client SDK - JavaScript
 author: prince.merluza
 indextype: blueprint
 icon: blueprint
 image: images/cover.png
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint demonstrates how to include the Genesys Cloud Platform API JavaScript Client in a Vue project.
-The solution also includes a sample Vue project that provides a basic supervisor functionality of monitoring agent statuses.
+  This Genesys Cloud Developer Blueprint demonstrates how to include the Genesys Cloud Platform API Client SDK - JavaScript in a Vue project.
+This solution includes a sample Vue project that allows supervisors to monitor the agents' statuses.
 ---

-This Genesys Cloud Developer Blueprint demonstrates how to include the Genesys Cloud Platform API JavaScript Client in a Vue project.
-The solution also includes a sample Vue project that provides a basic supervisor functionality of monitoring agent statuses.
+This Genesys Cloud Developer Blueprint demonstrates how to include the Genesys Cloud Platform API Client SDK - JavaScript in a Vue project.
+This solution includes a sample Vue project that allows supervisors to monitor the agents' statuses.

 ![Flowchart](./images/vue-app-genesys-cloud.png "Develop a Vue app that uses the Genesys Cloud Platform API Client SDK")